 Geevor Mine Pendeen St Just

 A museum and heritage centre located in a former tin mine in western Cornwall, the Geevor Tin Mine is a great place to visit if you are in the Penzance, St Just area.
 Learn a little about the historic tin mining industry, you can take the underground tour, visit the Hard Rock Museum, take a look down the Victory Shaft, visit The Dry, left as it was when the mine was operational, or try your hand at mineral panning an see what you can find.
-Located near to the village of Pendeen, north of St Just, the Geevor Mine is open Sunday to Friday.
+Located near to the village of Pendeen, north of the town of St Just, the Geevor Mine is open Sunday to Friday.

 September 2, 2010